hmajid2301/articles/13. REST API using OpenAPI, Flask & Connexions/README.md

 ## Run a Server

-Now we have our code how do we actually start up our web application so we can test it.
+Now that we have our code how do we actually start up our web application so we can test it.
 To do this we will create a file which in turn will create our Connexion/Flask app and start the server,  called `__init__.py` inside of our `test_api` folder.

 ```python